×

 • Easier scaling as systems grow without breaking connections.

 Example: A fintech startup expands to new regions.
-With data sync in place, their core platform integrates with local banking APIs and reporting tools—no need to rebuild the system from scratch.
+With data sync in place, their core platform integrates with local banking APIs and reporting tools.
+No need to rebuild the system from scratch.

 Data Synchronization vs. Other Concepts

 It’s easy to mix up data terms.
-Sync, integration, replication, migration—they all sound pretty similar at first.
+Sync, integration, replication, migration.
+They all sound pretty similar at first.
 But in practice, they serve different purposes.

 Let’s walk through how data synchronization stacks up against the rest.